ZhuoranHou/personal_website/content/post/covid-dashboard/index.md

 **2.Predict Covid19 Case Growth Rate**

 Since cases changes as time goes, we first considered LSTM (Long short-term memory) recurrent neural network (RNN) model and time series model, but the results were not good.
-Then, we decided only to consider increase rate and several lags instead of new cases to denote the effect of time.
+Then, we decided only to consider increase rate and added several lags in the model to denote the effect of time instead of predicting new cases.
 After that, we used **random forest** models to train the data and made predictions.

 There were two levels of analysis: US level and states level.
 For US level, we used **hospital capacity data** ( number of inpatient beds, number of ICU beds, etc.), **state demographic information** and **policies** to predict increase rate.
 For the state level, we only use hospital capacity data and policy data since state demographic information were *constants* for a specific state and would not change over time.
 We used data before July as training datasets and data after July as test datasets.